mauro-lanza/superpaper-next/README.md

 - **Horizontal / vertical positioning**: move the visible area within the image to place the content where you want it, with a live preview
 - Saved per profile.
 These controls apply to a single fixed image, so they are reset and disabled while a profile's slideshow is enabled.

+### Native Wayland System Tray
+- **Interactive tray on Wayland**: a native `StatusNotifierItem` tray icon replaces the legacy X11 tray, which appeared but was completely unclickable on modern Wayland desktops (notably KDE Plasma 6).
+- **Full tray controls**: left-click opens the wallpaper settings, middle-click advances the wallpaper, and right-click shows the full menu with your profiles grouped under a **Profiles** submenu.
+- Automatically used on Linux when a `StatusNotifierWatcher` is present, falling back to the classic tray otherwise.

+### Display System Settings
+- **Dedicated Save / Revert**: display sizes, bezels and physical positions are system-wide settings (shared by all profiles) and now have their own explicit Save and Revert instead of being written to disk silently.
+- **Test before you commit**: "Apply" renders with your staged, unsaved system settings, so you can check bezels and sizes before saving them permanently.
+- **Collapsible band**: the system settings live in a collapsible "Display system settings" band above the profile selector; its Save/Revert buttons gray out when nothing has changed.
+- **Manual display sizes**: input display sizes manually with always-visible inch fields (the old "Override detected sizes" toggle is gone).

+### Stability & Bug Fixes
+- **Responsive while applying**: the GUI no longer freezes while a profile is being applied.
+- **Outer bezels on apply**: outer bezels are now respected when the wallpaper is applied, matching the preview.
+- **CLI `--profile`**: launching with `--profile <name>` now resolves the profile and applies the wallpaper on startup.
+- **Robust file handling**: a missing wallpaper file can no longer cause an infinite loop, and an empty image list no longer crashes.
+- Plus NumPy 1.24+ compatibility, Zorin OS detection, Python 3.13 install fixes, and various correctness/type-safety improvements.

 ## Planned Improvements